Outstanding Aquatic Veterinary Programs

 The clinical work involves handling several contracts in the area as well as responding to requests for help with stranded marine mammals.
 The school also features an internship program and a residency in aquatic animal medicine.

-Also, diagnostic services are available to aquaculture clients.
-Since specialization in aquatic science does require training beyond four years of veterinary school, the university offers an aquatic animal medicine certificate.
-The certificate comprises 15 credits in total, including nine required in a core curriculum and the remainder in elective classes.
+Diagnostic services are also available to aquaculture clients.
+Since specialization in aquatic science requires training beyond four years of veterinary school, the university offers an aquatic animal medicine certificate.
+The certificate comprises 15 credits, including nine required in a core curriculum and the remainder in elective classes.

-Finally, the university also offers various short-term training activities such as distance education courses and summer courses.
+Finally, the university offers various short-term training activities such as distance education and summer courses.

 • Location: Gainesville, Florida